kubernetes/features/keps/sig-autoscaling/2021-scale-from-zero/README.md

   Any change of default behavior may be surprising to users or break existing automations, so be extremely careful here.

-  HPA creation with `minReplicas: 0` is no longer rejected.
+  HPA creation/update with `minReplicas: 0` is no longer rejected.

 * **Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?**